AGRICULTURAL LEADERSHIP PROGRAM

 *Virtual dates are subject to change

 Participants are required to attend seven seminars including a national trip.
 Interisland seminars range from 3 to 5 days and the national trip is approximately two weeks long.
-Seminars include full days of scheduled activity.
-ALP assignments to include pre- and post-seminar homework and other related projects must be completed on time.
+Seminars include full days of scheduled activity and participation is mandatory.
+ALP assignments, to include pre- and post-seminar homework and other related projects, must be completed on time.
 Participants will work in teams and play an active (and at times a leadership) role in planning seminars.
 Participants must have computer access with a reliable internet connection to support email, video conferencing and streaming, Google applications and other online tools.
-Participants must check and respond to ALFH staff and program communications in a timely fashion.
+Participants must check and respond to ALFH communications in a timely fashion.
 Directions and support will be provided as needed.

 All applicants must be U.S. citizens or green card holders that have resided in Hawai‘i for at least two years.
 Applicants must show a commitment to remain in Hawai‘i and have approval from their employer to invest the required time to participate in ALP.
 Self-employed individuals must demonstrate their ability to be away from their enterprises for the necessary amount of time.